Reactive Maintenance to Preventive Maintenance — Complete Transition Guide

 A critical system failure is a stressful event for everyone involved, from the maintenance manager and different staff members, to the overall operation of the business.

-Additionally, emergency and overtime labor rates are cost prohibitive.
-Not only do you lose productivity, it has a direct negative impact on your company’s profits.
+Additionally, emergency and overtime labor rates are cost-prohibitive.
+Not only do you lose productivity, but it also has a direct negative impact on your company’s profits.

 If you take proper care of your equipment through preventive maintenance, then your assets will not break down nearly as much, causing a significant reduction in emergency repairs.
 Having fewer emergencies automatically minimizes overtime labor costs as technicians aren’t forced to stay late to fix a breakdown of a critical piece of equipment.

 Improve maintenance operations and extend the life of critical equipment